 This wired keyboard has amazing compatibility with Windows, macOS, and Linux.
 The software includes specific keys and functionalities for each operating system, so you can program it for any platform you're using.

-The ErgoDox EZ is designed so that you can create the keyboard that suits your needs.
-The board is available in a very wide variety of switches, some models have RGB lighting, and you can even simply buy the board itself, without a lift kit or the wrist rests.
+The ErgoDox EZ is designed so you can create the keyboard that suits your needs.
+It's available in a very wide variety of switches, some models have RGB lighting, and you can even simply buy the board itself, without a lift kit or the wrist rests.
 You can get printed keycaps, blank keycaps, or even go without any keycaps and buy a different set on your own.
 This means that there are a lot of different variants of this keyboard available.
 While this review is only valid for our unit, most of it should still be valid for any configuration.
-However, the overall typing experience will greatly differ depending on the key switches you choose.
+However, the overall typing experience will greatly differ depending on the switches you choose.

 The ErgoDox EZ is a much better ergonomic keyboard than the Matias Ergo Pro.
-It's better built, has more incline positions and overall simply offers more options.
-The Matias also completely lacks software, although it might be a bit easier to get used to typing on this keyboard than the EZ.
+It's better built, has more incline positions, and overall simply offers more options.
+The Matias also completely lacks software, although it might be a bit easier to get used to typing on this keyboard than the ErgoDox.